indrora/ponzu/docs/spec.md

 All checksums in version 1 of Ponzu are BLAKE2b-512 as defined by [RFC 7693](https://www.rfc-editor.org/rfc/rfc7693).

-A record header's checksum is derived from the complete 4K header with the preamble's checksum field zeroed out.
+A record's checksum is BLAKE2B-512( preamble + CBOR + padding + body ).
+Any padding to align the end of the record to the next 4K block is ignored.
+When calculating the checksum, the preamble is zeroed out.

 If a checksum is all zero, it's considered "unknown" or "uncalculated".
 Unknown checksums are not invalid -- they are simply considered unverified.